MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/inventory/unable-to-print-the.md

 ---
-title: Unable to print the notes attached to picking route
+title: Unable to print the notes attached to a picking route
 description: Unable to print the notes attached to picking route
 author: SmithaNataraj
 ms.date: 4/11/2021